MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/browser-device-permissions.md

 # Device permissions for the browser

 > [!NOTE]
-> The change to how device permissions are handled in the browser is currently available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
+> The latest update on how device permissions are handled in the browser is currently available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
-> This change will be generally available (GA) by February 01, 2022.
+> This update will be generally available (GA) by February 01, 2022.

 Teams apps that require device permissions, such as camera or microphone access, now require users to manually grant permission at a per app level in the web browser.